benjaminoakes/www.benjaminoakes.com/_posts/2023-11-21-Hallucinating-AI-models-help-coin-Cambridge-Dictionarys-word-of-the-year.md

 Dictionary also published an illustrated site explaining the term, saying, "When an artificial intelligence hallucinates, it produces false information."

-Source: ["Hallucinating" AI models help coin Cambridge Dictionarys word of the year](https://arstechnica.com/?p=1984726)
+Source: ["Hallucinating" AI models help coin Cambridge Dictionary's word of the year](https://arstechnica.com/?p=1984726)